jessehjackman/clinical-trials/README.md

 Optional) configure Elasticsearch by following AWS directions and setting master user name and password in .env
 ```

-#DOCKER - postgresql
-Docker file is checked into the root of the project and contains everything you need to get started
-- From the root of the project
-- docker build -t covid-trials-postgres-image .
-- docker run -d --name covid-trials-postgres-container -p 5555:5432 covid-trials-postgres-image

 ## API Reference
 Swagger docs available at the /api-docs endpoint upon installation

 i.e. http://localhost:3000/api-docs/#/covid/find-covid-trials

-## Tests
-todo

 ## License
 MIT © [Jesse Jackman]()